Adelle Davis: Early years and education

 When she was ten days old, her mother was paralyzed from a stroke and died seventeen months later.
 Because bottle feeding was then unknown, Davis had to be fed with an eye-dropper, and later felt her interest in nutrition was due to the deprivation of oral feeding during her infancy.
 Early in her career she treated every patient as if they were herself.
 "Every patient was me, and I was mother, trying to get him healthy.
-I spent all my time making up for the mother I didn't have."raised with her sisters on the family's farm by her father and an elderly aunt, where name=Moritz/> She rode seven miles in a horse and buggy to attend school, where she graduated in 1923 with thirteen other students.
+I spent all my time making up for the mother I didn't have." raised with her sisters on the family's farm by her father and an elderly aunt.
+She rode seven miles in a horse and buggy to attend school, where she graduated in 1923 with thirteen other students.
 From age ten to eighteen, she was also an active member of the 4-H Club, an organization which helped youths reach their fullest potential.
 During her time with the club she won numerous ribbons for her breads, canned fruits and vegetables, which she had entered at state and county fairs.

 She enrolled at Purdue University in West Lafayette, Indiana where she stayed from 1923 to 1925, majoring in home economics.
 To help pay for college costs she worked at various jobs, and played tennis in her free time.
 During the summers she stayed active with the 4-H Club as a club leader.
 After two years at Purdue she transferred to the University of California at Berkeley, where she graduated in 1927 with a degree in dietetics.
 Berkeley had set up the first department of nutrition in America in 1912.